MicrosoftDocs/win32/desktop-src/SecAuthN/interactive-authentication.md

 ---
-Description: 'Authentication is interactive when a user is prompted to supply logon information.
-The Local Security Authority (LSA) performs an interactive authentication when a user logs on through the GINA user interface.' ms.assetid: '86a318fa-4d7c-4191-a309-d25b492dd915'
+Description: Authentication is interactive when a user is prompted to supply logon information.
+The Local Security Authority (LSA) performs an interactive authentication when a user logs on through the GINA user interface. ms.assetid: 86a318fa-4d7c-4191-a309-d25b492dd915
 title: Interactive Authentication
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Interactive Authentication